bigmlcom/bigmler/docs/index.rst

 with this code, the linear regression is built without using an independent term.

-Similarly to the models and datasets, the generated linear regressions can be shared using the ``--shared`` option, e.g.
+Similarly to models and datasets, the generated linear regressions can be shared using the ``--shared`` option, e.g.

 .. code-block:: bash